HiDeoo/YaTA-API/README.md

 This repository contains various APIs used by [YaTA](https://github.com/HiDeoo/YaTA) hosted on [Firebase](https://firebase.google.com).

+## Endpoints

+### `/emotes`

+Returns the emotes of a channel based on a specific emote ID.
+This only works for Twitch emotes.
+The data is cached for 30min and initially provided by [Twitch Emotes](https://twitchemotes.com/).

 ## License

 Licensed under the MIT License, Copyright © HiDeoo.